edubart/nelua-lang/docs/pages/euluna.md

 * Have powerful meta programming capabilities by manipulating the AST
 * Make possible to create clean DSLs by extending the language grammar
 * Achieve classes, generics and other higher constructs by meta programming
-* Be safer to code
+* Safe idioms to code safe
 * Have an optional garbage collector
 * Allow to go low level (C, assembly)
 * Allow to go higher level (use Lua or extend the language)